Scientists have identified a protein that can slow or stop some signs of Parkinson’s disease in mice.

 This research, which appears in the journal Brain, may be the first step toward developing a new treatment for Parkinson’s disease.

-This type of brain disorder typically affects people over the age of 60, and the symptoms worsen with time.
+This type of brain disorder typically affects people over the

 Common symptoms include stiffness, difficulty walking, tremors, and trouble with balance and coordination.